rkorupaev/proInteractive/README.md

-Test project for fuse8 (js, html, css, ajax query)
+Test project for pro Interactive (js, html, css)

 Take "Build" folder to start the page.